WestMichiganRubyTraining/challenges/rspec/README.md

 <h3>3) Test Drive New Feature</h3>

-Using the same, now correctced FizzBuzz project, test drive a feature that will allow you to output the results of the 'fizzbuzzer' method to json.
+Using the same, now corrected FizzBuzz project, test drive a feature that will allow you to output the results of the 'fizzbuzzer' method to json.
 (Hint: use the errors as a learning tool to help you drive out expectations you may not know the exact value of.) <b>Again, remember to drive the feature out with specs first!</b>